pgrunde/go-http-primer/README.md

 ### Make Posts, Not War

 Now I've gone and [shown you what a form post might look like](https://github.com/gSchool/go-http/tree/a5afcadb95994d04a8dcd943e20048ea4c7ceb20) (also notice I remembered to run [go fmt](https://blog.golang.org/go-fmt-your-code) this time).
 While I'm only having the server print out the form values, I bet you could imagine a website where they did other things.
 Think of something else you submit to a website?
 Which thing you submit is your faaaaavorite thing?

+Well that's it for now- if you need a quick reference I've found [Go By Example](https://gobyexample.com/) to be an invaluable resource for remembering how to do things.

+###### For a challenge, see if you can't figure out how to respond to a request with the JSON format, proper header and all!